saandhikaa/PHP-Exploration/README.md

 2. Refer to the `basic-code` directory for basic PHP code snippets.
 These examples cover fundamental concepts and syntax, allowing you to practice and solidify your PHP skills.

-3. Explore the `oop-examples` directory to learn about different OOP concepts in PHP.
+3. Explore the `oop-concept` directory to learn about different OOP concepts in PHP.
 Each example is provided with comments and explanations for better understanding.

-4. Check out the `mvc-demo` directory to see a basic implementation of the MVC pattern in PHP.
+4. Check out the `mvc-application` directory to see a basic implementation of the MVC pattern in PHP.
 Follow the comments and directory structure to get a grasp of the separation of concerns.

 5. Feel free to modify the code, experiment, and further enhance your PHP skills!